$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Introduction and Summary

 where $\varphi $ is a dynamical NS string field, $t \in [0 ,1]$ is a real parameter.
 The WZW-like functionals $A_{\eta } [ \varphi ]$ and $A_{t} [ \varphi ]$ satisfy the nonassociative extended versions of (\ref{WZW-like relations Berkovits}):

 where now the $A_{\eta }$-shifted dual product $D_{\eta }$ is given by

 Note that this WZW-like action for generic open NS strings just reduces to the alternative WZW-like form (\ref{Berkovits action}) of the Berkovits theory when we take the star product.
-We would like to emphasize that we do not need a specific form of $A_{\eta }[\varphi ]$ or $A_{t} [\varphi ]$ as a functional of given dynamical string field $\varphi $ but only their properties (\ref{relation}) to show the properties of the action: its variation, equations of motion, gauge invariance, and so on.
+We would like to emphasize that we do not need a specific form of $A_{\eta }[\varphi ]$ or $A_{t} [\varphi ]$ as a functional of given dynamical string field $\varphi $ but only their properties (\ref{relation}) to show the properties of the action: Its variation, equations of motion, gauge invariance, and so on.
 In appendix D, we will give explicit forms of two realizations of these functionals $A_{\eta }$ and $A_{d}$ using two different dynamical string fields: $\Psi $ in the small Hilbert space and $\Phi $ in the large Hilbert space.
+Namely, the equivalence of $A_{\infty }$ and WZW-like actions for open superstring field theory with stubs.

 In the above, we take open NS theory as an example to grab a feature of our alternative WZW-like approach and its necessity.
 The details of the above open NS theory are discussed in appendix D. In the following sections, our main topic is ``heterotic NS theory'': We consider the $L_{\infty }$ action and explain how its WZW-like properties arise.
-On the basis of the WZW-like structure naturally arising from $L_{\infty }$ actions, we propose new gauge invariant actions for heterotic NS and NS-NS strings, as well as that for open NS strings with stubs which we introduced in (\ref{Alternative WZW-like action}), which are $\mathbb Z_2$-reversed versions of the conventional ones \cite{Berkovits:2004xh, Matsunaga:2014wpa}.
-It is shown that they are completely equivalent to the $A_{\infty }/L_{\infty }$ actions proposed in \cite{Erler:2014eba}.
+On the basis of the WZW-like structure naturally arising from $L_{\infty }$ actions, we propose new gauge invariant actions for heterotic NS (and NS-NS strings in appendix E), as well as that for open NS strings with stubs which we introduced in (\ref{Alternative WZW-like action}).
+These actions are $\mathbb Z_2$-reversed versions of the conventional ones \cite{Berkovits:2004xh, Matsunaga:2014wpa}, and we show that they are completely equivalent to the $A_{\infty }/L_{\infty }$ actions proposed in \cite{Erler:2014eba}.